BOOM FOR REAL: ART + MUSIC films

 Dir.
 Sara Driver

-Sara Driver’s exploration of the pre-fame years of the artist Jean-Michel Basquiat, offers a window into his life and the City of New York, 1978-81, illustrating how the city, the times and the people around him informed the artist he became and shaped his vision.
+BOOM FOR REAL is Sara Driver’s exploration of the pre-fame years of the artist Jean-Michel Basquiat, offering a window into his life and the City of New York, 1978-81,

 Keyboard Fantasies